zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-amazon.md

 who is equal to that, the person who contrasts, the one who is alone without a companion (no other), who has been freed from bondage, who rightly acts, dwelts, moves and turns in the world, Guardian, make survival, make survival."
-For it should be like a rhino horn alone.
+For it should be like a rhinoceros horn alone.

 Because then, the eloquent person said,